 1932 SS 1 16hp Coupé

-This was William Lyons’s first complete car.
+The SSI was the Swallow Company’s first complete car.
 After having offered special bodies on chassis from other manufacturers since 1927, by 1931 Lyons wanted to become a car maker.
-He negotiated a deal with the Standard Motor Company who would supply a new special chassis, unique to Lyons’s Swallow company, as well as engines and other components.
+He negotiated a deal with the Standard Motor Company who would supply a new special chassis, unique to Lyons’ Swallow Company, as well as engines and other components.
 The result was the SSI car, launched in October 1931 in time for the London Motor Show, together with the smaller companion model called the SSII.

 (bought in 2003 with the aid of a grant from the PRISM fund)